 The U.S. Green Building Council (USGBC) has implemented the LEED® program since 1998 to encourage sustainable building design, construction, operation, and maintenance.
 LEED stands for Leadership in Energy and Environmental Design and serves as a "yardstick" to measure the sustainability of structures by design and construction industry.
 An LEED-certified building is often referred to as a green or sustainable building.
 If a building meets sustainability criteria, it receives LEED certification on one of four levels (LEED Certified, Silver, Gold or Platinum, from the lowest to the highest level).
 The rating is based on the points a building can earn for sustainable building site selection, maximized water use efficiency, minimized energy use and effect on the atmosphere, advancements in indoor environmental quality (e.g., material, mechanical, and lighting performance).

 Consider This: LEED buildings at Penn State

 For example, Penn State's (UP campus) Stuckeman Family Building, home of the School of Architecture and Landscape Architecture, is a LEED Gold complex thanks to its sustainable features such as an exterior construction of recycled copper and durable brick, rainwater harvesting and recycling for landscape irrigation, intelligent lighting control system, and energy-efficient motorized windows that take advantage of natural ventilation (Probing Question: What is a LEED building?).
-You can take a virtual tour of the building and fully explore all green features of the structure.

 Cars, buses, power plants, factories, and fireplaces all put pollution into the air, affecting the health of everyone who breathes the air in.
 All else equal, cities with more of these activities will have more air pollution.
 But all is not always equal.
 Some urban areas have more air pollution even when they have the same amount of polluting activities.
 Here, the environment can be a big factor.